beached/daw_json_link/readme.md

 }
 ```
 # C++ 20 Naming of JSON members
 When compiled within C++20 compiler, in addition to passing a `char const *` as in C++17, the member names can be specified as string literals directly.
 C++20 compiler support is still really early and here be dragons.
-There are known issues with g++9.x and it's only tested with g++10.
+There are known issues with g++9.x in C++20 mode, and it's only tested with g++10/11.
 Here be dragons
 ```c++
 namespace daw::json {
   template<>